storyblok/storyblok-php-client/README.md

 );
 ```

-Now you have the `Storyblok\Client` instance you can start consuming data
+Now you have the `Storyblok\Client` instance you can start consuming data.

 ### Load a Story by slug